Last updated: September 8, 2021

 Whale beach has excellent surfing conditions with on average 1.6m waves, especially at the north end but also at the south end.
 Body surfing is also very popular here.

-Palm Beach is not the only beach nearby, so if you feel like a day of beach hopping, make sure you visit Sandy Beach, Snapperman Beach and Paradise Beach.
+Palm Beach is not the only beach nearby, so if you feel like a day of beach hopping, go ahead and discover Sandy Beach, Snapperman Beach, Paradise Beach, and Clareville Beach.